-Tswalu offers an immersive safari experience and privileged access to one of southern Africa’s last remaining wilderness areas.
-With exclusive use of a private safari vehicle, guide and tracker, the reserve’s vast and dramatic landscapes await exploration at your own pace and in your own time.
-From the landmark Korannaberg mountains to the southern Kalahari’s typical arid savannah and iconic ochre dunes rippling away to the horizon, days here are unscripted and unhurried.
+The reserve’s vast and dramatic landscapes await exploration at your own pace and in your own time, thanks to the guarantee of a private safari vehicle, guide and tracker with every booking.
 From interpretative game drives to birding, tracking, nature walks and horse riding, there are many opportunities to discover the Kalahari ecosystem’s unique characteristics and marvel at nature’s tenacity and unquestionable beauty in this remote, under-explored part of South Africa.
 Unlike most private reserves in South Africa, there are no other camps or safari vehicles on the property.
 Our guests therefore have the luxury of unlimited time at wildlife sightings and do not have to share these precious moments with anyone.

 Diverse habitats offer varied game viewing, including over 80 species of mammals such as black-maned Kalahari lion, desert black rhino, cheetah, giraffe, greater kudu, eland and oryx.
 Tswalu is also one of the best places in Africa to see five shy, nocturnal species that often prove elusive elsewhere, namely the brown hyena, aardwolf, aardvark, bat-eared fox and ground pangolin.